im-kulikov/gowsev/README.md

 The functions are self explanatory except for a few points. `EventLoopIteration()` performs a single wait for an event. `EventLoop` performs a loop of such iterations.
 Mostly, `EventLoop()` will be used. `Wrote` writes a message to the connection with id.
 The message is a binary websocket message. `AddConn` can be used to add external connections to  the event loop.
 The user app can dial a websocket connection to an external webservice and put the socket into the event loop.

-## Example

-There is an exampke in the directory example/subscribe_publish.
-The subscribe_publish service relays messages from users according to subscriptions.
-The details are described in the file main.go

 ## Rationale for a single threaded event loop